 In this section, you will find information on how to check for new updates and stricter requirements now enforced by airports and airlines.
-There are some basic restrictions regarding what you can and cannot bring back from the country of your choice into the United States.
+There are some basic restrictions regarding what you can and cannot bring back from Portugal into the United States.
 You will also learn how to keep a better watch on your luggage so that no one else can tamper with it.

 No matter the country from which you are departing or entering, it is important to understand airport and airline safety and security, remembering to cooperate with airport, airline and customs officials.

 1. Airport Safety and Security